 Stylishly renovated Studio hotel resort condo sleeps 4.
 Seated at the base of Loon Mountain’s South Peak, in New Hampshire's gorgeous White Mountains.
 Enjoy nature, hiking and lovely mountain scenery!
 Great area dining, and outdoor activities.
-Indoor pool and Jacuzzi are open and located in our facility.
+Indoor and outdoor pools and Jacuzzi are open and located in our facility.
 Great restaurants within walking distance.
-Free shuttle bus service to Loon Lift gate.
-Pemigewasset River in back.
-Note: Sauna and game room may be temporarily closed due to CORVID-19
+Beautiful Pemigewasset River in back.

 Picturesque towns soften the valleys of New Hampshire’s granite mountains and rivers curl around the rural state, carving landscapes into stone that leads out to a small but rugged New England coast.
 Ski resorts and cozy lodges make New Hampshire one the East Coast’s best spots for a winter getaway, while plentiful hiking paths snake through ancient forests in warmer months.
 As a bonus for those enjoying New Hampshire’s outdoor spaces, spring welcomes maple syrup season and fall comes with an impressive rainbow of colors as the leaves turn.
 Old New England architecture and historic buildings rival the scenery for views throughout New Hampshire in the bigger cities like Manchester, Concord, and Nashua, as well as charming towns like Peterborough and Hanover.